ckxng/avbooth-docs/check-license.md

 7. Search for the copyright owner in the search box.  example: sixsteprecords/Sparrow Records.
 8. If the copyright owner is listed, we can stream the recorded version of this song.

+## YouTube Note

+Most of the time, YouTube will completely ignore whether or not we have a license to stream the song in favor of its own content checking system.
+But we still should take the time to verify this any time we are unsure for two reasons:

+1. It's the right thing to do!
+2. If YouTube's content check guesses wrong, we can appeal and restore the video.

 [<- back](README.md)